Jupally Rameswar Rao

 Jupally Rameswar Rao (born 16 September 1955) is an Indian businessman.
-He is the founder-chairman of My Home Group, a Hyderabad-based company with a presence in realty estate, cement, and power sectors.
+He is the founder-chairman of My Home Group, a Hyderabad-based company with a presence in real estate, cement, and power sectors.
 One of the brands of his company, Maha Cement has a reported annual revenue of ₹3,000 crore.
-As per Forbes magazine, Rameswar Rao has a net worth of US$1 billion, as of April 2022.
+As per Forbes magazine, Rameswar Rao has a net worth of $3.2 billion, as of March 2024.